MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.PowerBIEmbedded/v1.0.1/Get-AzureRmPowerBIWorkspaceCollection.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmPowerBIWorkspaceCollection** cmdlet gets Power BI workspace collections in your azure_2 subscription and resource group, or by collection name.
+The **Get-AzureRmPowerBIWorkspaceCollection** cmdlet gets Power BI workspace collections in your Azure subscription and resource group, or by collection name.

 ## EXAMPLES